So let’s get straight to the point!

 These will help you know your skills better.

-You could then use them for your goal achievement plan. (so you’ll know which things would be the best to do on your own and what tasks would maybe be better to delegate and outsource)
+You could then use them for your goal achievement plan. (so you’ll know which things would be best to do on your own and what tasks would maybe be better to delegate and outsource)

-5. What are the things in my life I’m the proudest of?
+Goal setting guideline #5: What are the things in my life I’m the proudest of?

 Name the most important ones.